0xKona/MessageRoom/docs/getting-started.md

 ## Setting server url

-You can set the serverUrl and port [here](../app/config/config.json)
+You can set the serverUrl and port for the frontend here [here](../app/config/config.json)

 If running on emulators (Android) or simulator (iOS) localhost / 127.0.0.1 should work okay.